erfann31/django_file_sharing/README.md

 ### Linux:

 Open a terminal window.</br>
-Type ifconfig or ip a and press Enter.
+Type ifconfig or ip and press Enter.
 Look for your active network interface to find your IP address.</br>
 ## File Sharing
 To communicate and share files, your devices must be on the same network.
 It means that they should all be connected to the same Wi-Fi.</br>
 Then you should search the IP address obtained in the previous step along with the port in your browser.</br>